zhetai/elysia/docs/Advanced/custom_objects.md

 **Metadata**

 Results also can have metadata attached to them, which is a single dictionary that contains any information about this particular list of objects that exist across all objects, rather than on an individual level.
-For example, if we have retrieved some documents using a search query, the metadata can contain what that search query was, whereas `objects` are the objects themselves.
+For example, if we have retrieved some documents using a search query, the metadata can contain what that search query was and what collection was searched, whereas `objects` are the objects themselves.

+**Payload Type**

+The `payload_type` parameter is used to tell the frontend what to expect.
+Within Elysia, there are some predefined types ([see here](../Reference/PayloadTypes.md)) that the built-in frontend is aware of.
+However, you can specify your own payload types if you are building a different frontend that is aware of different payload types.

 **Mapping**

-So within the `Result` there is also a `mapping` field which is a dictionary which maps from these fields to the fields contained within the objects themselves.
-In this case, this would be
+Within the `Result` there is also a `mapping` field which is a dictionary which maps from these fields to the fields contained within the objects themselves.
+For example, if we had an object with fields `"document_header"`, `"text_content"` and `"writer"`, then you may want to specify the `mapping` as
 ```python
 {
     "title": "document_header",